Harden's 57 points lead Rockets over Grizzlies, 112-94

 Garrett Temple and Mike Conley scored 14 each for the Grizzlies, who lost for the eighth time in nine games.

-Harden's big game came on a night when the Rockets were without three starters, as center Clint Capela joined Chris Paul and Eric Gordon on the injured list after he hurt his right thumb Sunday night.
+Harden's latest big game came on a night when the Rockets were without three starters, as center Clint Capela joined Chris Paul and Eric Gordon on the injured list after he hurt his right thumb Sunday night.
 It's possible Capela could miss significant time, but coach Mike D'Antoni said the team won't know how long he'll be out until he gets a second opinion later this week.

 Harden made 15 of 17 free throws and had nine rebounds, two assists and two steals.